Configuring a Yandex Application Load Balancer L7 load balancer using an Ingress controller

 NAME CLASS HOSTS ADDRESS PORTS AGE alb-demo-tls <none> <domain_name> <IP_address> 80,443 15h

-You can use the HttpBackendGroup resource parameters to customize health checks.
-For more information, see Health checking your apps in a Yandex Managed Service for Kubernetes cluster using a Yandex Application Load Balancer L7 load balancer.
+You can use the HttpBackendGroup/GrpcBackendGroup resource parameters to customize health checks.
+Learn more in Health checking applications in a Yandex Managed Service for Kubernetes cluster using a Yandex Application Load Balancer L7 load balancer.

 (Optional) Configure the Ingress resource group